-Table 37 Cooperation, outcomes and future arrangements
+Table 38 Cooperation, outcomes and future arrangements

-Organisation Strategic matters Outcomes Future arrangements Derbyshire Council (DCC) Ensuring that County Council led infrastructure has sufficient capacity to accommodate planned growth Local Plan's "strategic approach to development" and Policy S2 (Settlement Hierarchy) seek to concentrate development in the main market towns where infrastructure capacity is greater or has greater capacity to extend Policy H3 (Housing Allocations) and E2 (Employment Land Allocations) list of allocated sites informed by DCC feedback and analysis of infrastructure capacity, including through the A6 Corridor Study and analysis of schools capacity Policies S5 (Glossopdale), S6 (Central Area), S7 (Buxton), EQ7 (Green Infrastructure), EQ10 (Flood Risk Management), E2 (Employment Allocations), CF1 (Retail and Town Centres), CF3 (Local Infrastructure Provision) and CF6 (Accessibility and Transport) specify infrastructure related requirements for DCC Policy CF7 (Planning Obligations and Community Infrastructure Levy) makes provisions for developers to contribute towards the funding of infrastructure high Peak Infrastructure Delivery Plan includes County Council infrastructure projects identified in the Derbyshire infrastructure Plan that would support growth in High Peak.
-Implementation and monitoring of relevant policies HPBC and DCC will continue to engage with each other on a regular basis on infrastructure issues arising from planning applications Continued dialogue on the delivery of measures identified in Derbyshire Infrastructure Plan and High Peak Infrastructure Delivery Plan through established partnerships and bi-laterally where appropriate.
-Schools capacity improvements to support growth and improvements to transport links between between High Peak and Greater Manchester will be progressed in line with the provisions of the Growth and Prosperity Concordat agreed by DCC and HPBC (Appendix 1)
+nitoring of tinue to on a regular ssues arising ns he delivery of erbyshire High Peak lan through s and oriate. rements to ovements to ovements to ovements to ovements to setween High hester will be ne provisions verity C and HPBC Future arrangements Implementation and monitoring of relevant policies HPBC and DCC will continue to engage with each other on a regular basis on infrastructure issues arising from planning applications Continued dialogue on the delivery of measures identified in Derbyshire Infrastructure Plan and High Peak Infrastructure Delivery Plan through established partnerships and bi-laterally where appropriate.
+Schools capacity improvements to transport links between between High Peak and Greater Manchester will be progressed in line with the provisions of the Growth and Prosperity Concordat agreed by DCC and HPBC Outcomes Local Plan's "strategic approach to development" and Policy S2 (Settlement Hierarchy) seek to concentrate development in the main market towns where infrastructure capacity is greater or has greater capacity to extend Policy H3 (Housing Allocations) and E2 (Employment Land Allocations) list of allocated sites informed by DCC feedback and analysis of infrastructure capacity, including through the A6 Corridor Study, High Peak Local Plan Transport Study and analysis of schools capacity Policies S5 (Glossopdale), S6 (Central Area), S7 (Buxton), EQ7 (Green Infrastructure), EQ10 (Flood Risk Management), E2 (Employment Allocations), CF1 (Retail and Town Centres), CF3 (Local Infrastructure related requirements for DCC Policy CF7 (Planning Obligations and Community Infrastructure Levy) makes provisions for developers to contribute towards the funding of infrastructure High Peak Infrastructure Delivery Plan includes County Council infrastructure Strategic matters Ensuring that County Council led infrastructure has sufficient capacity to accommodate planned growth Organisation Derbyshire County Council (DCC)